futel/dialplan-functions/testplan/tests.md

   - if this is not a top ivr for an extension, proceed to the next test
   - any extension can be used
 - intro is spanish selection
+- if enable_emergency is true
+  - 9 is an unannounced entry
   - 9 emits silence and eventually times out
   - 9 and then 1 emits silence and eventually times out
   - 9 and then anything else fails
   - 9 and then 1 and then anything else fails
   - do not enter 9 1 1 from top ivr!
 Test this only on a modified installation which calls 933 instead of 911!
   - If modified for testing, 9 1 1  announces and then calls emergency
+- if enable_emergency is false
+  - 9 is an undefined entry

 incoming call tests
 - Call test number from PSTN.
 Experience call.

-asterisk tests
+outgoing asterisk tests
 - notes
   - each extension gets tranfered to asterisk differently, either immediately, or when it hits a context not implemented by the dialplan
 - verify first context being heard